karthikeyan-designs/fpga-solar-panel-fault-detection/README.md

 By offloading the computationally intensive Sobel edge detection to the FPGA, the system achieves faster processing through hardware-level execution, while the HPS efficiently manages control and post-processing tasks.

 This combination enables **low-latency and efficient image processing**, making the approach suitable for real-time embedded applications.

+---
+## Limitations & Future Work

+- Current Sobel implementation is **not fully pipelined**; introducing staged pipelining can improve throughput
+- Integrating **FIFO buffers and DMA in Platform Designer** can optimize data transfer and further reduce execution time
+- Fault detection uses a **rule-based approach**, which may lead to misclassification in complex scenarios

+### Future Scope

+- Enable **real-time video processing using camera interfaces**, replacing static image-based input
+- Incorporate **AI/ML-based models** on FPGA or HPS to improve detection accuracy and robustness

 ## Team